 A note from the editors: We visited Padre Pio’s friary in Italy in the summer of 2002.
 An American priest was the celebrant at one of the weekday Masses we attended.
 In his homily, he shared his experience of visiting San Giovanni Rotondo with his grandfather.
 They both met Padre Pio, whose words proved to be prophetic.
-The following story was shared in the priest’s homily:
+We have included his story below:

 It was in 1964 when the priest, then a young man in his 20’s, accompanied his grandfather on a trip to Italy to visit relatives.
 The grandfather insisted that they make a stop in San Giovanni Rotondo so that they could visit Padre Pio but his grandson did not want to.
 The young man had heard that Padre Pio had the stigmata and the idea in simple terms was repulsive to him.
 It conjured up all sorts of dark and frightening images in his mind.
 He didn’t want any part of it.
 Although he had stopped going to Mass, he was enjoying what he considered to be the “good life” which involved many worldly pursuits.
 Things were going smoothly.
 He did not need God and he certainly did not need Padre Pio.
 But he could not convince his grandfather to cancel the trip.